A groupoid approach to $C^*$-algebras associated with $\lambda$-graph systems and continuous orbit equivalence of subshifts: Introduction

 \section{Introduction}

 Interplay between symbolic dynamics and $C^*$-algebras has been initiated by J. Cuntz in \cite{Cuntz} and Cuntz--Krieger in \cite{CK} (see also \cite{Cu3}).
 In the former paper, Cuntz introduced a family $\mathcal{O}_N, N=2,3,\dots$ of $C^*$-algebras from full $N$-shifts.
-In the latter paper, Cuntz--Krieger introduced a family $\OA$ of $C^*$-algebrs from general topological Markov shifts defined by $N\times N$ square matrices $A$ with entries in $\{0,1\}$, as a generalization of Cuntz algebras $\mathcal{O}_N.$ The Cuntz algebras $\mathcal{O}_N$ and Cuntz--Krieger algebras $\OA$ have played extremely important r\^{o}le of classification and structure theory of $C^*$-algebras.
-Cuntz--Krieger in \cite{CK} among other things showed close relationship by proving several fundamental results below.
-Let us denote by $\rho^A$ the gauge action on $\OA$ and $\DA$ the canonical diagonal $C^*$-subalgebra of the AF-subalgebra $(\OA)^{\rho}$ of $\OA$ consisting of elements fixed by the gauge action $\rho^A$.
-We henceforth denote by $\K$ the $C^*$-algebra of compact operators on a separable infinite dimensional Hilbert space and by $\C$ the maximal abelian $C^*$-subalgebra of $\K$ consisting of diagonal operators. \begin{theorem}[Cuntz--Krieger {\cite{CK}}] Let $A, B$ be irreducible non permutation square matrices with entries in $\{0,1\}$. \begin{enumerate} {\roman{enumi}} {\textup{(\theenumi)}} \item If the one-sided topological Markov shifts $(X_A,\sigma_A)$ and $(X_B,\sigma_B)$ are topologically conjugate, then there exists an isomorphism $\Phi:\OA\longrightarrow \OB$ of the Cuntz-Krieger algebras such that $\Phi(\DA) = \DB$ and $\Phi\circ\rho^A_t = \rho^B_t\circ\Phi, t \in \T$, \item If the two-sided topological Markov shifts $(\bar{X}_A,\bar{\sigma}_A)$ and $(\bar{X}_B,\bar{\sigma}_B)$ are topologically conjugate, then there exists an isomorphism $\bar{\Phi}:\SOA\longrightarrow \SOB$ of the Cuntz-Krieger algebras such that $\bar{\Phi}(\SDA) = \SDB$ and $\bar{\Phi}\circ(\rho^A_t\otimes\id) = (\rho^B_t\circ\otimes\id)\circ\bar{\Phi}, t \in \T$, \item If the two-sided topological Markov shifts $(\bar{X}_A,\bar{\sigma}_A)$ and $(\bar{X}_B,\bar{\sigma}_B)$ are flow equivalent, then there exists an isomorphism $\Psi:\SOA\longrightarrow \SOB$ of the Cuntz-Krieger algebras such that $\Psi(\SDA) = \SDB$. \end{enumerate} \end{theorem} The author in \cite{MaPacific} introduced a notion of continuous orbit equivalence of one-sided topological Markov shifts.
-By using the notion the author proved that the one-sided topological Markov shifts $(X_A,\sigma_A)$ and $(X_B,\sigma_B)$ are eventually conjugate if and only if there exists an isomorphism $\Phi:\OA\longrightarrow \OB$ of the Cuntz-Krieger algebras such that $\Phi(\DA) = \DB)$ and $\Phi\circ\rho^A_t = \rho^B_t\circ\Phi, t \in \T$.
-Concerning two-sided topological Markov shifts H. Matui and the author proved the converse of (iii).
-Recently, T. M. Carlsen and J. Rout in \cite{CR} proved the converse of the above (ii) in more general graph algebra setting, by using groupoid technique studied in earlier works (\cite{AER}, \cite{CRS}, etc.)
+In the latter paper, Cuntz--Krieger introduced a family $\OA$ of $C^*$-algebras from general topological Markov shifts $(\Lambda_A, {\sigma}_A)$ defined by $N\times N$ square matrices $A$ with entries in $\{0,1\}$, as a generalization of Cuntz algebras $\mathcal{O}_N.$ The Cuntz algebras $\mathcal{O}_N$ and Cuntz--Krieger algebras $\OA$ have played extremely important r\^{o}le of classification and structure theory of $C^*$-algebras.
+Cuntz--Krieger in \cite{CK} among other things showed close relationship between topological Markov shifts and $C^*$-algebras by proving several fundamental results below.
+Let us denote by $\rho^A$ the gauge action on $\OA$ and $\DA$ the canonical diagonal $C^*$-subalgebra of the AF-subalgebra $(\OA)^{\rho}$ of $\OA$ consisting of elements fixed by the action $\rho^A$.
+We henceforth denote by $\K$ the $C^*$-algebra of compact operators on separable infinite dimensional Hilbert space $\ell^2(\N)$ and by $\C$ the maximal abelian $C^*$-subalgebra of $\K$ consisting of diagonal operators on $\ell^2(\N)$.
+An irreducible square matrix with entries in $\{0,1\}$ is said to satisfy condition (I) if it is not a permutation matrix (\cite{CK}). \begin{theorem}[Cuntz--Krieger {\cite{CK}}] Let $A, B$ be irreducible square matrices with entries in $\{0,1\}$ satisfying condition (I). \begin{enumerate} {\roman{enumi}} {\textup{(\theenumi)}} \item If the one-sided topological Markov shifts $(X_A,\sigma_A)$ and $(X_B,\sigma_B)$ are topologically conjugate, then there exists an isomorphism $\Phi:\OA\longrightarrow \OB$ of the Cuntz--Krieger algebras such that $\Phi(\DA) = \DB$ and $\Phi\circ\rho^A_t = \rho^B_t\circ\Phi, t \in \T$, \item If the two-sided topological Markov shifts $(\Lambda_A,{\sigma}_A)$ and $(\Lambda_B, {\sigma}_B)$ are topologically conjugate, then there exists an isomorphism $\bar{\Phi}:\SOA\longrightarrow \SOB$ of the stabilized Cuntz--Krieger algebras such that $\bar{\Phi}(\SDA) = \SDB$ and $\bar{\Phi}\circ(\rho^A_t\otimes\id) = (\rho^B_t\circ\otimes\id)\circ\bar{\Phi}, t \in \T$, \item If the two-sided topological Markov shifts $(\Lambda_A,{\sigma}_A)$ and $(\Lambda_B,{\sigma}_B)$ are flow equivalent, then there exists an isomorphism $\Psi:\SOA\longrightarrow \SOB$ of the stabilized Cuntz--Krieger algebras such that $\Psi(\SDA) = \SDB$. \end{enumerate} \end{theorem} The author in \cite{MaPacific} introduced a notion of continuous orbit equivalence of one-sided topological Markov shifts.
+By using the notion, the author proved that the one-sided topological Markov shifts $(X_A,\sigma_A)$ and $(X_B,\sigma_B)$ are eventually conjugate if and only if there exists an isomorphism $\Phi:\OA\longrightarrow \OB$ of the Cuntz-Krieger algebras such that $\Phi(\DA) = \DB$ and $\Phi\circ\rho^A_t = \rho^B_t\circ\Phi, t \in \T$.
+Recently, K. A. Brix and T. M. Carlsen in \cite{BC} characterized one-sided topological conjugate Markov shifts in terms of its groupoids and the Cuntz-Krieger algebras with gauge actions.
+T. M. Carlsen and J. Rout in \cite{CR} proved the converse of the above (ii) for more general graph algebras by using groupoid technique studied in earlier works (\cite{AER}, \cite{CRS}, etc.).
+Concerning flow equivalence, H. Matui and the author proved the converse of (iii) (\cite{MMKyoto}, see \cite{CEOR} for more general matrices).